Saving for retirement? TurboTax can help with your 401(k), IRA, stock options, Social Security, pensions, annuities and more.

 Health Savings Account

-Any distribution you take from an HSA and use to pay for medical expenses is tax-free.
-Withdrawals for non-medical purposes are taxable and, if you are under age 65, hit with a 10 percent penalty.
+Any distribution you take from an HSA and use to pay for qualified medical expenses is tax-free.
+Withdrawals for non-medical purposes are taxable and, if you are under age 65, will have a 10 percent penalty.

 TurboTax Deluxe includes valuable tax tips to help you keep more money for retirement.